The Pap test has changed

-From 1 December 2017, cervical screening will change in Australia.
-The Pap test will be replaced with a new Cervical Screening Test every five years.
+On 1 December 2017, the Pap test in Australia was replaced with a new Cervical Screening Test.

-Your first Cervical Screening Test is due two years after your last Pap test.
-After that, you will only need to have the test every five years if your results are normal.
+Your first Cervical Screening Test is due 2 years after your last Pap test.
+After that, you will only need to have the test every 5 years if your results are normal.

 Book your Cervical Screening Test